-During the past 4 years that our Firefly Handmade Markets has been in operation in the Denver/Boulder area, we have been continually amazed by the fresh, creative and quality products that our artisans offer at our market.
+During the past 4 years that our Firefly Handmade Markets (This site/resource is no longer available) has been in operation in the Denver/Boulder area, we have been continually amazed by the fresh, creative and quality products that our artisans offer at our market.
 It’s part of what makes each market exciting for us.
 Also amazing, however, has been the failure of a good number of these artisans to capitalize on the several advantages inherent in selling their products in a physical marketplace as opposed to an e-commerce site; namely the ability to connect with their customers and give them the opportunity to touch, feel, and experience with their handmade goods.

 With that in mind, here are our top 4 tips to make your market opportunities more productive.

 Sounds simple, doesn’t it?
 Put a smile on your face, show a willingness to engage with those who stop by your booth, and be yourself.
 We realize that this can be challenging to artisans who are not inherently comfortable with dealing with the public.
 However, even if you have to step out of your comfort zone, in our experience, positive attitudes beget positive responses and interest from shoppers; translation-a smile is contagious!
 It’s surprising how many artisans we see who retreat into a corner of their booth and sit seemingly glumly on a chair.
 If you aren’t excited about your goods, why would a customer be?
 And don’t underestimate the value of a touch, a handshake, making eye contact.
 Can’t find that on the Internet.

 Whether through in-booth demonstrations, pictures of your awesome creative self in action, or simply a willingness to describe your creative process, give customers an appreciation of the skill and hard work that goes into your goods.
 If you provide them a reason to be invested in what you create, then your customers will naturally understand the thought and quality that goes into what they could own.
 And customers do want to own the authenticity and quality of your products.